gtewksbury/Microsoft-Bot-Framework-HOL/README.md

 [Lab 2 - LUIS](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/master/lab%202%20-%20LUIS) provides a hands-on walk through of training a custom LUIS model to understand and interpret user intents.
 An absolute must for building conversational experiences.

-[Lab 3 - Integrate LUIS](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL) demonstrates how to integrate the .NET Bot Framework with LUIS in addition to some basic conversational state management.
+[Lab 3 - Integrate LUIS](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL) demonstrates how to integrate the .NET Bot Framework with our LUIS model in addition to some basic conversational state management.

 [Lab 4 - Bot Builder](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/master/lab%204%20-%20Bot%20Builder) provides a conceptual overview of the .NET Bot Framework and some of the critical components you'll want to become familiar with.